-Payroll taxes are a major part of taxation in France, contributing to various components of the welfare system.
-These taxes support essential aspects such as health care spending, pensions, unemployment benefits, and child benefits.
-Notably, some payroll taxes are unrelated to the amount of benefits they finance (e.g., child care, health care).
-Others are only weakly linked to future benefits (e.g., the main pension scheme, unemployment insurance), while specific payroll taxes have a very strong linkage (e.g., complementary pensions).
+Payroll taxes are a major component of taxation in France, serving as the main funding source of the welfare system.
+These taxes finance essential programs, including health care, pensions, unemployment benefits, and child benefits.
+Although all payroll taxes are earmarked for social spending, they differ in their effective tax-benefit linkage.
+Some are unrelated to the amount of benefits they finance (e.g., child care, health care).
+Others are indirectly linked to earnings-related benefits (e.g., the main pension scheme, unemployment insurance).
+Finally, some exhibit a very strong linkage, where contributions are directly tied to the benefits received (e.g., complementary pensions).